xoofx/markdig/src/Textamina.Markdig.Tests/Specs/PipeTableSpecs.md

 **Rule #7**

-A backstick/code delimiter has a higher priority than a table column delimiter
+A backstick/code delimiter has a higher precedence than a column delimiter `|`:

 ```````````````````````````````` example
 a | b `